PostgreSQL settings

 -

 Then the system performs a Bitmap Heap Scan on the table.
-In this case, the following applies:
+This approach has the following benefits:

 - Sequential page reads increase the chance of hitting the OS cache.